 Qualifications, experience and expertise: Jeffrey has worked in consulting and financial services businesses for over 25 years having held Executive and Senior Finance roles in leading strategic and operational change, driving business growth and operational efficiency.
-Jeffrey holds a

-Bachelor of Economics (Monash), is a Chartered Accountant and holds a Diploma in Applied Finance and Investment (FINSIA).
+Jeffrey holds a Bachelor of Economics (Monash), is a Chartered Accountant and holds a Diploma in Applied Finance and Investment (FINSIA).
 Jeffrey has been involved in community youth and sporting groups in Executive roles for 30 years.

-Special responsibilities: Finance & Audit Committee.
+Special responsibilities: Treasurer and Company Secretary.
+Chairman of Finance & Audit Committee.